Skip to content

 Does 1and1 Hosting have any other/unique features?

 With all the features I have talked about above, 1 and 1 have some other features I would like to mention.
-One of the features I would like to mention is that you control panel with 1 and 1 comes with pre-installed plugins.
+One of the features I would like to say is that your control panel with 1 and 1 comes with pre-installed plugins.
 The plugins you will receive could be potential plugins you need and were originally going to use, so you won’t need to purchase them.

 Users of any of the three WordPress plans also have access to an unlimited amount of email accounts with their free domain.